axfreeman/capitalism-9.0/readme.md

 ## How does it work?

-The circuits, stocks and usevalues are all in databases.
+The industries, stocks, commodities and social classes are all in databases.
 I use a database called H2 which is 'embedded' in the application, that is it requires no attention from the user.
 At present the database is re-initialised every time the application is run, but eventually, the idea is that it will be preserved from one use to the next, so that you can start where you left off.
 I also envisage that users can create 'branches' called project versions, and switch between them at any time.
 Finally, if the application becomes web-based, users will be able to share simulations with each other.

 Every table has a special column called 'timeStamp'.
 Every time the simulation does something, a new timestamp gets created describing what was done, the data is modified, and a new copy of every item in the simulation is written back to the database, with the timeStamp moved on by one step.
 A description of what was done is written to the 'TimeStamp' table.
 For example 'register supply' changes the column 'total supply' associated with each use value, by totting up what is available for sale from everyone who makes that use value.
 So we register a new record for each of these use values.
 But we also register a new record for everything in the system - every stock, every circuit.
 Thus, with each action that is undertaken, the entire state of the system is recorded with a new timeStamp.